karawell/beholder/README.md

-# beholder
+# beholder-alunos
-Multicoin trader for Binance
+Multicoin traderbot for Binance.